openturns/openturns/paper/paper.md

 An annual Users’ Day has been held since 2008, fostering collaboration and knowledge exchange among researchers, engineers, and educators.

+# AI usage disclosure

+Generative AI was used to verify the grammar and spelling of this paper, check the choices of the words and check that the paper comply to the requirements.
+No generative AI was used in the creation of the software, the technical documentation, or the algorithm design.

 # References